 SERanking.com comes with the following features built in.
+This huge list of features makes it a worthy Semrush alternative for the price.
 I have no idea what some of them do so I won’t bother trying to explain those – you can have a look yourself if you like to find out more.
 You may understand more about it than I do too – that’s quite likely!

 - Organise sites into Projects